sendgrid/sendgrid-ruby/README.md

 # SendGrid::Ruby

-This Gem allows you to quickly and easily send emails through SendGrid using Ruby.
+This Gem allows you to quickly and easily send emails through SendGrid's Web API using native Ruby.

 ## Installation